 Spring onions or Scallions belong to the same family of vegetables like garlic, leeks and chives.
-Luckily, it’s easy to grow spring onions.
-You can use spring onions in a variety of recipes including in soups, salads and sandwiches.
+Thankfully, it’s easy to grow spring onions and they can be used in a variety of recipes including in soups, salads and sandwiches.

 The nutritional benefits of spring onion are plenty.
 They are an excellent source of vitamin A, vitamin B6 and vitamin C, calcium, and fibre.